ubernostrum/django-registration/docs/views.rst

       Return a URL to redirect to after successful registration, on a per-request or per-user basis.
 If not overridden, will use :attr:`~success_url`.
-Should be a string name of a URL pattern, or a 3-tuple of arguments suitable for passing to Django's ``redirect`` shortcut.
+Should return a string containing a (relative) URL, or a string name of a URL pattern, or a 3-tuple of arguments suitable for passing to Django's ``redirect`` shortcut.

    .. method:: registration_allowed()